ustream/api-docs/_posts/ios/1.4/README.md

 ### Step 9: Handle Player callbacks

-Ustream content owners can protect their content using various "locks" that implement password protection, age restriction and other limitations.
+IBM Video Streaming content owners can protect their content using various "locks" that implement password protection, age restriction and other limitations.
 Streaming servers reject clients connecting for playback if lock conditions are not met.
 The SDK calls the appropriate callback function to indicate this to the application.

 #### Generic callbacks